physicsturtle/physicsturtle_old/about.md

 </style>

 ### Undergraduate Notes
 Here is a rough trajectory of the order in which I think topics should be studied, which also provides a reasonable prerequisite path.
+It is planned around a 4 year degree, typical in many North American post-secondary institutions.

 <table style="width:100%">
 <tr style="border-bottom:1px solid black">